priyjan5/Obscure-Communication-using-Tor-Relay-and-Hidden-Service/README.md

 information as well as communicate with enhanced privacy.
 Hence, the Internet can be used to establish such channels to hide information and communicate privately between two endpoints.
-Even though a major motivation for using such channels could be for crime, hacking, espionage among others; covert channels nd extensive applications in military communications, privacy enhancing technologies, censorship circumvention and cyber offense.
+Even though a major motivation for using such channels could be for crime, hacking, espionage among others; covert channels and extensive applications in military communications, privacy enhancing technologies, censorship circumvention and cyber offense.